ethpandaops/xatu-data/SCHEMA.hugo.md

 | **meta_labels** | `Map(String, String)` | *Labels associated with the event* |

 ## mempool_transaction
+{{< lead >}} Each row represents a transaction that was seen in the mempool by a sentry client.
+Sentries can report the same transaction multiple times if it has been long enough since the last report. {{< /lead >}}

 ### Availability
 Data is partitioned **daily** on **event_date_time** for the following networks: